How to Use TAGS in Email Marketing Automation

 Status - Mktg - LR Portrait Brushes - Has Not Confirmed Status - Mktg - LR Portrait Brushes - Has Confirmed

 When someone fills out the form, I need to receive a confirmation from the user that they really want to hear from me.
 The first status indicates that they haven’t yet been confirmed.
 Nothing processes until they confirm their email.

 Once they confirm, I remove the “Has Not Confirmed” Status and replace it with “Has Confirmed” to indicate the progress in the lifecycle of the automation.

 Depending on how your email system indicates confirmation, you may or may not need this specific tag.
 This is just an example of recording status to indicate a contact’s position in the automation.

 A Template to Create Email Tags

-This is a template that you can use to create your tags for email marketing automation.
+This template can be used to create your tags for email marketing automation.
 If you want to change something or add something, go right ahead.

 Does every tag have to follow this template?